AshkanKD/Lock-System/README.md

 | coords     | vector3 | The coordinates of the door. |
 | keeploaded | Boolean | See the [Gates behave strangely](#gates-behave-strangely) section |

-Using this information, `demmylock` can determine exactly what door you mean, and freeze it when it's locked.
+Using this information, `Lock-System` can determine exactly what door you mean, and freeze it when it's locked.
 Note that it's possible to specify several doors per lock, meaning you operate both doors in a double-door together, if you want.

-While `demmylock` makes no effort to stop you from putting the same door under multiple locks, it is not recommended that you do so.
+While `Lock-System` makes no effort to stop you from putting the same door under multiple locks, it is not recommended that you do so.
 It can lead to undesired effects unless you do it very carefully.

-The `keypads` bit is telling `demmylock` where you want the keypads that lock and unlock this lock.
+The `keypads` bit is telling `Lock-System` where you want the keypads that lock and unlock this lock.
 The example shows a `static keypad`, which means it doesn't move at all.
 Static keypads have *two* properties.
 | Property | Type    | What it means                           |
 |----------|---------|-----------------------------------------|
 | coords   | vector3 | The exact location to place the keypad. |
 | rot      | vector3 | The exact rotation you want the keypad to have, **in rotation order 2**. |

-`demmylock` will figure out where to put the state indicator on it's own, based on this information.
+`Lock-System` will figure out where to put the state indicator on it's own, based on this information.
 Note that as with doors, you can place multiple keypads.
-Typically you want one on each side of the door, but if you want 73 keypads, `demmylock` will let you squander all the resources you want.
+Typically you want one on each side of the door, but if you want 73 keypads, `Lock-System` will let you squander all the resources you want.

 ### Keypads on the actual doors